open-telemetry/semantic-conventions/docs/general/naming.md

 _This section applies to attribute names (also known as the "attribute keys"), as well as Metric and Event names.
-For brevity within this section when we use the term "name" without an adjective it is implied to mean either of these._
+For brevity within this section when we use the term "name" without an adjective it is implied to mean all of these._

 Every name MUST be a valid Unicode sequence.